São Paulo - Princeton

 - Sigrid Adriaenssens, Princeton University, Department of Civil and Environmental Engineering, and Ruy Marcelo de Oliveira Pauletti, University São Paulo, Polytechnic School.
 Computational Design of Sustainable Urban Infrastructure.

-- Clarie Gmachl, Princeton University, Department of Electrical Engineering, and Alain Andre Quivy, University São Paulo, Institute of Physics.
+- Claire Gmachl, Princeton University, Department of Electrical Engineering, and Alain Andre Quivy, University São Paulo, Institute of Physics.
 Thermoelectrial and Optoelectrical Devices.

 - Mario Gandelsonas, Princeton University, Princeton Environmental Institute, and Alexandre Delijaicov, University São Paulo, School of Architecture and Urbanism.
 São Paulo as Fluvial Metropolis: Infrastructure, Meta-projects, Imagined Futures and the City as Home.